kstenerud/dogma/dogma_v1.md

 ### Strings

-A string is syntactic sugar for a series of specific [codepoints](#codepoints) [concatenated](#concatenation) together.
+A string is syntactic sugar for a series of specific [codepoints](#codepoints), [concatenated](#concatenation) together.
 String literals are placed between single or double quotes.

 ```dogma
 string_literal = '"' & maybe_escaped(printable_ws ! '"'){2~} & '"'